threefoldtech/0-stor_v2/README.md

 ## Storage and data integrity

-Zstor uses o-db's to store the data.
+Zstor uses 0-db's to store the data.
 It does so by splitting up the data in chunks and distributing them over N 0-db's.

 ```mermaid
 C4Component